 White chocolate chips complement the pistachios and add a nice little burst of white chocolate flavour to the muffins.

-Pistachios - I used raw pistachios that I then toasted in the oven for 5 minutes.
+Unsalted pistachios- I used raw pistachio nuts that I then toasted in the oven for 5 minutes.
 You can also use raw pistachios.

 Room Temperature Ingredients

-Use room-temperature ingredients!
-Using room temperature ingredients ensures that ingredients in the batter or dough will incorporate easier.
+Use room temperature ingredients!
+Using room temperature ingredients ensures that ingredients in the batter or dough will be incorporated more easily.
 Take note that room temperature refers to around 20°C/68F.